ctlaltdel/SynthGuitar/README.md

 The touch sensors are W7ED-11F made by Omron, available from Digikey.
 They are open collector output, and connected directly to digital inputs on the Daisy. oThey are active low when touched.
 They require a an external conductive electrode, I used scraps of single sided PCB material.

 ## Construction
 Since this is a highly experimental prototype, functionality has been prioritised over asthetics or durability.
 Apart from the electronics, it has been built out of scrap wood, nails and screws, cable ties and a plastic enclosure I had lying around.
-The instrument is powered by a 12V SLA battery that feeds a 5V switchmode module, which in turn powers the Daisy Seed.
+The instrument is powered by a 12V 1.2Ah SLA battery that feeds a 5V switchmode module, which in turn powers the Daisy Seed.
 The potentiometers are supplied by the 3.3V output on the Seed.
+The instrument has a 1/4" jack that allows connection to a guitar amp using a standard instrument cable.

 ## Current Status
 I am currently working on implementing the two-touch detection.
 After that I would like to have the volume increase with slide velocity as shown here: https://www.youtube.com/watch?v=fh7W3UtsQkw-